PurpleRadish42/full-stack---donation/README.md

 app.config['MYSQL_HOST'] = 'localhost'

-### 3️⃣ Set Up Mailgun and Flask-Mail
+### 3️⃣ Set Up SMTP2GO and Flask-Mail
-Add your Mailgun API Key and domain to the environment variables or directly in the app:
+Add your SMTP2GO API Key and domain to the environment variables or directly in the app:

-MAILGUN_API_KEY = 'your-api-key'<br>
+SMTP2GO_API_KEY = 'your-api-key'<br>
-MAILGUN_DOMAIN = 'your-domain.com'<br>
+SMTP2GO_DOMAIN = 'your-domain.com'<br>
 Configure your SMTP settings for Flask-Mail.<br>

 ### 4️⃣ Run the Application